Principality of Hatuqay: Modern period

-One of the most famous Hatukay princes was Aslan-Girey (Аслъанджэрый), known for his character and oratorical skill despite being physically weak.
-Circassians would give a subsequent baby born in a village the name of a Crimean Khan if the Khan stayed in that village, which is likely why he was named after the Crimean Khan Arslan-Girey, who had stayed in Circassia.
-The Hatuqway Principality reached its zenith during Aslan-Girey's reign.
-On his deathbed, surrounded by elders and nobles, Aslan-Girey's will stipulated that every slave in the Hatuqway Principality be freed according to Islamic obligations, and that no Hatuqway would be a slave thereafter.
-Following this, slave families in the Hatuqway region were emancipated.
-Hatuqway, which used to be an important Circassian principality of West Circassia, lost this status with Aslan-Girey's death, as the Hatukay Principality split into two warring factions.
+One of the most famous Hatuqay princes was Aslandjeriy (Аслъанджэрый), who ruled in the early 19th century and was known for his character and oratorical skill despite being physically weak.
+There is also a Crimean Khan named Arslan-Giray; Circassians would give a subsequent baby born in a village the name of a Crimean Khan if the Khan stayed in that village.
+The principality reached its zenith during Aslandjeriy's reign.
+On his deathbed, surrounded by elders and nobles, Aslandjeriy's will stipulated that every slave in the principality be freed according to Islamic obligations, and that no Hatuqay would be a slave thereafter.
+Following this, slave families in the Hatuqay region were emancipated.
+Hatuqay, which used to be an important Circassian principality of West Circassia, lost this status with Aslandjeriy's death, as the Hatuqay Principality split into two warring factions.